tylerlaprade/basedmypy/README.md

 reveal_type(f)  # (str) -> None
 ```
-### Nested TypeVars
+### Generic TypeVar Bounds

+Basedmpy allows the bounds of `TypeVar`s to be generic.

-With nested `TypeVar`s you are able to have functions with polymorphic generic parameters.
+So you are able to have functions with polymorphic generic parameters.

 ```py
 E = TypeVar("E")